wikey/cos-practical-steps/reveal.js/presentation.md

 Not all journals currently offer these kind of registered reports but this is a long term goal worth working towards.
 If registered reports are not yet offered by the journals in your field, I hope you will follow their evolution in neighboring fields with interest.
 </div>

+## Reproduciability round-up
+>* Cite your software
+>* Prefer open tools
+>* Workflow managemnt tools
+>* Control your versions
+>* Re-run on a clean machine
+>* Pre-register: Registered reports

+<div class="notes">Let's quicky recap these general steps towards increasing the reproduciability of your work and then we will take a look at one specific tool to see how it can help you take a number of these steps at once.</div>

 # A Place to start

 ## Maximum effect, minimum disruption